johnpancoast/kohana-babble/guide/babble/messagecodes.md

 In the messages file the key is the message code and the value is an array containing messages of these types.

-- public (required) - The public message printed to user.
-Generally corresponds to an HTTP message.
+- public (required) - A public message that generally corresponds to an HTTP message.
 This message is printed in the response.
 - public_hint (optional) - A more detailed public message.
 This message can be printed in the response.
 - private (optional) - An internal message for logging purposes.
 This _is